-This page details COVID-driven initiatives by local governments, and by community partnerships or coalitions with local government leadership, across three categories:
+This page details COVID-driven initiatives by local governments, and by community partnerships or coalitions with local government leadership, across four categories:

 - Expansion of free public wifi (boosting wifi at public buildings parking lots, nearby housing, etc.)

-- Information about free and low cost internet options from wireline and mobile providers
+- Providing easily accessible and user friendly information about free and low cost internet options from wireline and mobile providers

-- Tech assistance hotlines, digital navigator programs (1:1 device, connectivity and tech support)
+- Provides or funds tech assistance hotlines, digital navigator programs (1:1 device, connectivity and tech support).

 “The absence of broadband internet connections in so many American homes, at a time when we need to stay in our homes, is a public health crisis in its own right… People without online tools to take care of their basic needs at home are not going to stay at home.”

 This list will be updated as more local governments develop digital inclusion strategies.
 If you have additional information, please send to [email protected].

 - The Digital Empowerment Community of Austin (DECA) organized a COVID-19 Community Resource List into four categories: General Resources, Internet Service Provider Information, Computer Access, and Using the Internet and Online Learning Resources